RobotsBuildingEducation/Educate/README.md

 C - Communicate: a platform to youth and professional networking T - Testify: a platform for youth experience

 I'm choosing **Educate** as the project to assist others to gain experience.
 I've built a demo version of it many years here: [Appletree.io](https://appletree.io).
 It's an application where teachers can share resources and collaborate together, much like Github.
 The assignment/tasks are meant to be challenging and they're designed for real-world skills learning, but they can be figured out by a beginner that has learned the previous material.
 It will require you to understand Github, which I have not made introductory tutorials on yet.
+If you are seeking real-world experience or project experience for your resume, please work on these while I work on "Learn" by myself.
+I will be happy to be a point of contact/reference on your job applications and can confirm your work to employers.

+Long term, I hope to have a stronger pipeline with industry recruiters.
+I'm working on that.

 The first assignment is here: [ASSIGNMENT 1](https://github.com/RobotsBuildingEducation/Educate/blob/main/assignments/Assignment%201.md)